 In the following presentation, the focus is mainly on the features, the indicators for each feature (as illustrated in Table 1), and a description of possible values or categories for each indicator.
 Possible further refinements are discussed where relevant, and more detailed description are going to emerge in the following phases of the project.
+The definition of possible relations among indicators is discussed in Section 4.3 on the Knowledge graph to be developed in the project in WP5.

-3.2 Business features
+3.2 Business Features